 This is true in our relationships, with our health, our finances and our jobs.
-We don’t have control over any of it and things will go wrong sometimes, no matter how much you prepare or plan ahead.
-That is just a fact – life happens.
+We don't have control over any of it and things will go wrong sometimes, no matter how much you prepare or plan ahead.
+That is just a fact - life happens.
 But God is always with us and He makes a way when there seems to be no way.
 I trust that promise completely and He has never failed me.

 When I was diagnosed with ME/CFS in 2015, I had already gone through a very tough year.
 I had let go of a few people in my life, relationships that had become heartbreaking and so difficult to cope with and I was quickly coming to realise just how liberating letting go could be.

-Don’t get me wrong, I love both those friends, but their circumstances made it too hard for me to cope with.
+Don't get me wrong, I love those friends, but their circumstances made it too hard for me to cope with.
 Their bad choices were causing them pain and in turn causing me pain.
 Sometimes you just have to step back and make a decision based on your own well-being.
-In one of those cases I heard direction from God, it was clear I had to let go.
-In the other case, they pulled away and I had to let them go.
+In one of those cases I heard direction straight from God, it was clear I had to let go.
+In the other case, they lashed out and then pulled away and I had to let them go.
+Others just drifted away.

 By facing my fear of letting go and saying goodbye, I was liberated from the weight that I didn't even realise I had been carrying for so long.
 It was like a literal weight had lifted, I actually felt lighter, with less pressure on my shoulders.
 I felt free to be me.
 I could breathe again.
 I was no longer drowning.
 I was no longer burdened with the drama and difficulties of the relationships that were dragging me down for so long.